What should you study? How can you make the most of your top talents? Should you go abroad—and if so, where? Which internship is the best fit?

 Career Exploration: Reflect on strengths and interests and learn about career path options with a variety of resources, including:

-When it’s time to get focused on concentrations and career planning, get guidance from faculty advisors.
-Also consult career advisors, staff advisors, and peer advisors.
+When it’s time to get focused on concentrations and career planning, students should seek guidance from faculty, career advisors, and peer advisors.

 Peer Advisors are Carroll School seniors from a variety of backgrounds and with a range of academic concentrations and experiences who help other students with course recommendations, internship process, interview preparation, extracurricular activities, and more.